Aya-mosa/projhub-ai/README.md

 # ProjHub AI

-AI microservice powering [ProjHub](link-if-you-have-one) — a graduation-project management platform.
+AI microservice powering ProjHub  a graduation-project management platform.
 This service is the intelligence layer only; the full platform also includes a Flutter frontend and a .NET backend (not part of this repo).